 If a scientist tells you they will assume the existence of an intelligent technologist if they can find an example of technology, show them a smartphone with its tiny circuits running thousands of complex computations every second.
 They will admit that an intelligent technologist designed it.
 Show them a human brain with its billions of synapses firing in perfect sync to process a 3D visual image dozens of times per second, and they will say it randomly evolved.
 Apparently, they're only looking for what they want to see.
 The episode of "Explained" sums it up perfectly: the search for life elsewhere in the universe is important because people are trying to understand themselves.
 People aren't actually looking for aliens or UFOs or life on other planets; they're actually searching for meaning.
 They have a deep desire and need to understand how we as a people came to be here on this planet.
 And they want to know what the next big step for us is.
 But all of these questions have already been answered!

 The Bible already tells us why we are here, how special we are, and what our next step is.
 It tells us how old the universe is, whether life exists elsewhere, and exactly how life as we know it will end.
-In essence, people--not just scientists--are completely ignoring the evidence and the eyewitnesses and trying to make science fit their worldview, which some of the more honest among them they readily admit.
+So people are either ignorant of what the Bible says, or they are ignoring it.
+People who simply don't know are not the problem.
+The problem is people--not just scientists--who choose ignore evidence and eyewitness accounts in order to try to make science fit their worldview, which some of the more honest among them they readily admit.
 Here's why:

 When people ask themselves, "How did this smartphone come to be?", they have no problem describing the vast, hard-working team of intelligent individuals who carefully thought it out and put it all together.
 But when they ask "How did life come to be?", they feebly admit "We don't know," since the obvious answer--an intelligent designer--causes them even more problems.
 This is the same answer that the Pharisees and teachers of the law gave to Jesus when he asked them to whom they should pay taxes: to God, or to Caesar?
 They saw they were trapped, because if they replied "to God," then Caesar would have them arrested and executed.
 If they had answered "to Caesar," the people would have called them heretics and blasphemers, and they would have lost all of their religious authority.
 So they took the easy way out and said, "We don't know."